The wall of the Roman Forum in Paris © French Moments

 Head to 61 Boulevard Saint-Michel in the 5th arrondissement.

-Facing the building is a small staircase leading down to a public carpark.
-You wouldn’t take it unless you knew you had a rendez-vous with Asterix and the Romans!
+You wouldn’t take it unless you knew you had a rendez vous with Asterix and the Romans!

 The wall of the Roman Forum in Paris © French Moments

-Where to find it the Roman Forum of Paris?
+Where to Find the Roman Forum in Paris?

 Closest métro stations: Cluny-La Sorbonne (line 10) or Luxembourg (RER B).